MajidSalimi/HPC-2022/Allgather/Readme.md

 ![Recursive Doubling](img/recursive_doubling.png)

-we divide the exchange between the processes into several steps, that is, in the first step will be created subtrees that will have processes that have a distance of 1.
+We divide the exchange between the processes into several steps, that is, in the first step will be created subtrees that will have processes that have a distance of 1.
 As a result, the processes within the same subtree will exchange their data.
-In the second step, subtrees will be created that will have processes that have a distance of 2, which will exchange the data with processes that have distance 2.
+In the second step, it will be created subtrees whose processes have a distance of 2 which will exchange the data with processes that have distance 2.
 From the following steps will be created subtrees maintaining the same methodology, or distances equal to powers of 2.
 This will happen for n step, where n is the logarithm in base 2 of the number of processors.

 ## Recursive Halving